 🌾 Flax egg

-One tablespoon of flax meal mixed with 2 1/2 tablespoons water and allowed to sit for 5 minutes to jell up.
-I like to use this method when I want a little whole grain texture to my baked goods.
-It leaves little brown flecks and is a little grainy, but sometimes that's a good thing.
+One tablespoon of flax meal (ground flax seeds) mixed with 2 1/2 tablespoons water and allowed to sit for 5 minutes to jell up.
+I like to use this method when I want a little whole-grain texture to my baked goods.
+It leaves little brown flecks and is a little grainy, but sometimes that’s a good thing.

-- Pro - Easy to find in most stores, add fiber and nutrients to baked goods, works well.
+- Pro – Easy to find in most stores, adds fiber and nutrients to baked goods, and works well.

 - Cons - Has a grainy texture, leaves brown flex in your baking.